logic-star-ai/baxbench/README.md

 ## [13.09.2025] Major update merged

-The repisotory has been updated to fully reproduce the latest version of the paper.
-Major changes include fixing certain scenario bugs and migrating the `envs` to bullseye linux.
+The repository has been updated to fully reproduce the latest version of the paper.
+Major changes include fixing certain scenario bugs and migrating the environments to Debian Bullseye.
 If you are using BaxBench for your work, please consider rebasing to this latest version.

 ## 👋 Overview